An Improved Variational Method for Image Denoising: Background

-\section{TV Models for Image Denoising}
+\subsection{TV Models for Image Denoising}

 TV denoising is an efficient approach for reducing noise in various applications, particularly image denoising.
 This technique can be applied to effectively preserve the sharpness and clarity of edges, to enhance image quality.
-The TV models formulate the denoising problem as optimization problems consisting of two types of terms, regularity terms, and data attachment terms.
-The regularity terms encourage smoothness in the image by penalizing large variations in pixel intensities, and data attachment terms measure the fidelity of the denoised image to the noisy image, aiming to minimize the discrepancy between them.
+The TV models formulate the denoising problem as optimization problems consisting of two types of terms, regularization terms, and data fidelity terms.
+The regularization terms encourage smoothness in the image by penalizing large variations in pixel intensities, and data fidelity terms measure the fidelity of the denoised image to the noisy image, aiming to minimize the discrepancy between them.
 Let $F\in\mathbb{R}^{m\times n}$ be the noisy image, and $U\in\mathbb{R}^{m\times n}$ be the unknown ground-truth image.
 Denote $\f=\text{vec}(F)$ and $\bu=\text{vec}(U)$.
-Some classic TV models are as follows:
+Some classic TV models are as follows: \begin{itemize} \item 1-norm TV model \cite{AlS97,ChE05,ChEPY05,ChCCNP10}: